divyaSht04/Exploring-data-using-pandas-numpy-and-matlibpy/README.md

 # CSV Data Analysis with Jupyter Notebook

 This project demonstrates how to read a CSV file, perform data operations, and generate visualizations using Jupyter Notebook.
-The project utilizes the `pandas` library for data manipulation and `matplotlib` for creating graphs.
+The project utilizes the `pandas` library and `numPy`for data manipulation and `matplotlib` for creating graphs.

 ## Prerequisites